Jefferson Barracks Museums

 Saint Louis, MO 63125

-The park museums are closed the month of January.
+The Old Ordnance Room and Powder Magazine museums are closed the month of January.
 The Powder Magazine will reopen February 3rd.
-The Missouri Civil War Museum is also open year round.

 Admission fees to special events may apply.
 Guided tours by are appointment only.

 For accessibility accommodations, call 314-615-8800 or 800-735-2966 TTY

 Old Ordnance Room

 CURRENT EXHIBIT: The Old Ordinance Room is now featuring an exhibition of military collections that explores the vital question ‘why do we collect?’

 Upcoming Exhibit: On May 20, 2017, a new exhibit will open entitled "Jefferson Barracks and WWI."